sasanmehrabian/sasanmehrabian.github.io/_pages/libor.md

 ## Non-stationary vs. stationary time series <a name="Stationary"/>
 [Return to Top](#toc)

 The data obtained from FRED website is known as non-stationary time series data, because the mean, varience, and autocorrelation change over time.
 If the time series is non-stationary, we can often transform it to stationarity by differencing the data.
-That is, given the series $Z_t$, we create the new series:
+That is, given the series $$Z_t$$, we create the new series:

 $$Y_i=Z_i -Z_i-1$$